 - 1 tomato chopped, 1/2 for dish & 1/2 for garnish

-- Add both cans of beans to the pan.
+- Add the can of chili beans to the pan.16 ounces chili beans

-- Place in an oven proof dish.
-Sprinkle with cheese then place in 375 degree oven for 8-10 minutes until cheese is melted.
+- Place in the oven for 8-10 minutes until cheese is melted.